How to Grow your 529 college savings with Collegebacker shopping for every day things

-Users then go through a verification step, and then after approval can immediately fund the account.
-You’ll also get a custom landing page for each child you sign up so you can invite others to contribute.
+To invite friends and family to contribute to your kiddo’s college savings, CollegeBacker will provide you a customizable landing page for each child you sign up.
 There is no limit on the number of people that can contribute into an account.
+The whole community can help, and even relatives from out of state.

 “Families are saving 43% more on average because of the ease of gifting.
 This is a feature of our service that is especially important to cash-strapped millennial families, many of whom have college debt of their own”Collegebacker